 T: +44 (0)114 222 0301

 I am passionately interested in an underpinning ecological approach to sustainable design in order to address climate change.
 I studied architecture at the Universities of Cambridge and Sheffield before working in practice as a community architect in Lancashire and Scotland.
 My interest lies in the deep tacit knowledge that people have in relation to buildings and the means of accessing and utilising this in design through occupancy feedback in order to make building work better.
 A key aspect of this is reducing unnecessary resource consumption in buildings at every level and finding new ways to do this.
 I have previously held academic appointments in five Universities in the UK and act as visiting lecturer, critic and external examiner internationally.
-I am currently co-director of the Sheffield Centre of Excellence in Sustainable Design (Royal Academy of Engineering) and a member of the People Environment and Performance research group.
+I am currently the director of Postgraduate Research in the School, co-director of the Centre of Excellence in Sustainable Design (Royal Academy of Engineering) and a member of the Design, Engagement and Practice (DEP) research group.

 In architectural education I have consistently innovated appropriate teaching methods and promoting best practice in the pedagogy of sustainable design.
 My research-led teaching promotes a bioregional and eco-systems based approach to design.
 Students are encouraged to explore means of “closing the loop” in terms of resource and energy use in design, using a combination of phenomenological, qualitative, place-bound approaches in tandem with more generic, quantitative technical studies.
 Cutting edge sustainable design techniques and tools are continuously introduced as they are developed.
 Investigations are always close to hand to allow in-depth and richly descriptive research and design to take place.

 My current teaching responsibilities in the School of Architecture are:

 PhD first supervisor: Kate Fewson, Frances Ziyad, Alberto Urrutia, Jenny Brierley